 The labour markets benefited from the fundamentally good economy and the sustained economic cycle.
-In the euro zone, unemployment rates continued to fall slightly during the first half of 2018, whilst they remained stable, at a low level, in the UK and the US.
+In the euro zone, the trend of slightly falling unemployment rates continued in the first three quarters of 2018, whilst they remained stable, at a low level, in the UK and the US.